 Where to Stay in Corfu, Greece: Guide to Corfu Villages

 Corfu is one of my favorite places in the entire world!
-It’s a charming small island with an abundance of activities and adventures.
+It’s a charming small island with an abundance of things to do and lovely places to stay.

-If you’re visiting Corfu for the first time, deciding where to stay in Corfu can be challenging.
+Deciding where to stay in Corfu can be challenging if you’re visiting for the first time.
 Despite being small, there are many different areas throughout Corfu that each have their own, unique features.

-Corfu is pretty affordable and you can likely get a nice place to stay for a great deal — especially if you are splitting one accommodation between multiple people!
+Corfu is pretty affordable and you can likely get a nice place to stay for a deal — especially if you are splitting one accommodation between multiple people or visiting during the shoulder seasons!

-In this guide, I’ll cover the various towns around the island, what makes each one special, and the best things to do in each area!
+After multiple visits to this beautiful island, I’ve found the best areas to stay in Corfu, what makes each one special, and the best things to do in each area!

 This post contains affiliate links that earn me a commission.
 For more information, read my disclaimer.